Motueka: Library

 The Motueka library is located at 32 Wallace Street.
 It was rebuilt in 2022 and cost just over $4.92 million.
 It is over twice the size of the previous library on Pah St.

 Saltwater pool

 Motueka is home to a saltwater pool which is located on the Motueka foreshore.
 It was originally built after a sighting of a shark in the 1920s.
 Originally a wire cage, in 1938, it was rebuilt as a pool and then upgraded in 1950 and 1992.

 Golf course

-The Mouteka golf club was awarded the Holden New Zealand golf club of the year in 2018.
+The Motueka golf club was awarded the Holden New Zealand golf club of the year in 2018.
 It is located on Harbour Road in Motueka.

 Motueka recreation centre

 The Motueka recreation centre includes a stadium, climbing wall, a fitness lounge, a theatre facility, games room, a skating rink and netball courts.
 It is operated by Sport Tasman and is located at 40 Old Wharf Road.
 The climbing wall was refurbished in 2016.